 Member of the NCRI CCL Neuroblastoma Clinical Studies Group, the NCRI Sarcoma Clinical Studies Group and NCRI Bone Sarcoma subgroup.

 Supervision of undergraduate and postgraduate research students.

-Sue’s primary research interest is the metastatic drug-resistant disease that is frequently responsible for relapse and recurrence.
-This disease continues to pose the most difficult challenge for the management and successful treatment of many children and young people with cancer, including most of those diagnosed with Ewing’s sarcoma and neuroblastoma.
+Sue’s primary research interest is the metastatic drug-resistant disease that is frequently responsible for progression and relapse.
+This disease continues to pose the most difficult challenge for the management and successful treatment of many children and young people with cancer, including most of those diagnosed with Ewing sarcoma and neuroblastoma.

 Despite this, the development of metastatic drug-resistant disease remains poorly understood, and methods in current clinical practice fail to detect the low-level disease that is responsible for relapse.
 Sue’s research group has identified and validated circulating nucleic acid biomarkers for the early detection, prognostication and monitoring of disease.
 The interest in such markers is intensified by the need for more effective therapeutics to eradicate this disease, and using a comprehensive range of preclinical models and clinical samples the group studies the drivers of cancer to identify and validate novel targets for the development of more effective companion therapeutics.

 - British Association of Cancer Research

 I presently teach on MEDM5221M, MEDM5221MO1, MEDM5231M, MEDM5141M and BIOL321501.